m-mdy-m/algorithms-data-structures/README.md

 > [Design Pattern](https://github.com/Algorithmic-Solutions/.github/blob/main/profile/README.md#design-pattern)
 ---
+## Organizations
+- [Algorithmic Solutions](https://github.com/Algorithmic-Solutions) solution of all kinds of algorithms
+- [Testing](https://github.com/Testing-Guild) implement all types of tests and test techniques

 ## Collaboration and Feedback

 I welcome collaboration and feedback from the community!
 Feel free to open issues or pull requests with suggestions, corrections, or questions.